Vinilificio/vinilificio.com/en/mastering.md

 (**) Optimization for vinyl: (phase control and correction, de-essing, dynamic correction, etc.
 Care, skill and experience at the right price for the highest quality of your audio on vinyl.

+**ATTENTION: For the mastering/optimisation service only, not associated with vinyl production, a surcharge of € 1.00 per minute is applied**

 For further informations please write to <a href="mailto:info@vinilificio.com">info at vinilificio.com</a>